infinitered/reactotron/docs/quick-start-react-native.md

 ## Installing Reactotron.app

 Let’s [download the desktop app](./installing.md) to start.
 You can download for Linux, Windows, and Mac.

 Unzip & run.

 ![Installing The App](./images/quick-start-react-js/installing.jpg)

+If you run into an [issue](https://github.com/infinitered/reactotron/issues/1140) opening the application on Mac you can install with Homebrew instead.

 ## Configure Reactotron with your project